Eating out –

 Dolci Tentazioni

-A tiny ice-cream and cake shop selling home-made cakes in winter and home-made ice-cream in summer.
+A tiny ice-cream and cake shop on Via Don Minzoni selling home-made cakes in winter and home-made ice-cream in summer.
+The wall behind the counter is lined with the proprietor's framed diplomas in the art and science of making ice cream.

 Pizza e Sfizi